gitnotescyber/AzureVM/README.md

 You can find documentation about the other Beats at the official Elastic.co site: [Getting Started with Beats](https://www.elastic.co/guide/en/beats/libbeat/current/getting-started.html).

-### 03. Instructor Do: Project Overview

-Now it's time to begin deploying it.
-In this section, we will:

-- Describe exactly what you will be building.

-- Lay out the milestones that you should complete each day.

-After that, you will spend the rest of the class configuring and deploying your ELK stack.

-#### Project Setup

 The goal of this project is to add an instance of the ELK stack to a new virtual network in another region in Azure and configure your 3 Web VMs to send logs to it.